 All Natural Deodorant

 I love to travel everywhere with my yoga mat.
-If you happen to be a bit of a yogi to know that often when traveling yoga studios can be found.
-We’ve found places to practice in like Costa Rica, Bali, and Hawaii.
+If you are a bit of a yogi, know that often when traveling, yoga studios can be found.
+We’ve found places to practice, like Costa Rica, Bali, and Hawaii.
 I love traveling with my Manduka travel mat when I just want to do a couple of quick stretches.

 The Manduka travel mat is super light and thin.
-It can fold up into a square and easily be packed away in luggage.
-I bring this in my carry-on so I can stretch at the airport when I’m enduring a long layover I can stretch at the airport.
-At $42 it won’t break the bank and has super grip technology for those sweaty times.
+It can fold into a square and easily be packed in luggage.
+I bring this in my carry-on so I can stretch at the airport when I’m enduring a long layover.
+At $42, it won’t break the bank and has super grip technology for those sweaty times.
 You can also see all our favorite travel yoga mats here!

 Portable Jewelry Box

-A portable jewelry box his is a staple in my packing list.
+A portable jewelry box is a staple in my packing list.
 It’s a great travel essential but is something that is easily overlooked until it’s too late.
 It’s easy to break necklace chains or loose earrings in your suitcase or backpack.
-Trust me I’ve done it a few times and have also lost some very precious jewelry to me.
+Trust me, I’ve done it a few times and lost some precious jewelry to me.

-Before I had a travel jewelry box I was storing all my necklaces and earrings in a plastic bag and always untangling them.
-With an easy design and a few compartments will your keep jewelry organized and stored safely.
+Before I had a travel jewelry box, I stored all my necklaces and earrings in a plastic bag, always untangling them.
+Thanks to an easy design and a few compartments will keep jewelry organized and stored safely.